phac-nml/staramr/README.md

 optional arguments:
-  -h, --help            show this help message and exit --threads THREADS     The number of threads to use [16].
+  -h, --help            show this help message and exit -t THREADS, --threads THREADS
+                        The number of threads to use [MAX CPUs].
   --pid-threshold PID_THRESHOLD
                         The percent identity threshold [98.0].
   --percent-length-overlap PLENGTH_THRESHOLD